 There is a big drop nearly new for petrol cars - for diesel cars the depreciation curve is gentle.
 Buy and sell at any time.

-Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Nissan X-Trail you would aim to buy a 4 year old and you can keep it for some time before needing to worry about a big drop in value.
+Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Nissan X-Trail you would aim to buy a 3 year old and sell it before it is 4 years old.

 Diesel Nissan X-Trail cars lose most over the first year (from new to 1 year old), so that is the best ‘nearly new’ buy in terms of car for money.

 Petrol Nissan X-Trail cars lose least between years 1 and 3, so this is the best buy if you want to keep the car for a while.